RabbitThree77/boring-uptime-tracker-tool/README.md

 > [!CAUTION]
 > This repo is new and under active development.
-> I do not reccomend using it in it's current state.
+> I do not recommend using it in its current state.
 > BUTT doesn't yet provide any solid way to detect an outage other than text logs

 ## Features